pennie26/pennie26.github.io/_posts/2026/05/31/2026-07-14-anime-recommendations.md

 On their last year of school, a weird, octopus-like teacher moved in.
 His name is Koro-sensei.
 The students of class E have to kill their own teacher by March 18th, otherwise, he would blow up the Earth with his inhumane strength.

 Every character in this anime is very significant and super super super cool in my own opinion.
-My favourite character is *obviously* Karma Akabane.

-He has such a unique name and he is feisty and sassy.
-His combat skills are top notch, and so is his amazing mindset.
-He became a successful bureaucrat when he grow up.
-He extremely likes strawberry milk, and he also likes teasing Nagisa.

-The fandom ships Karma and Nagisa a lot, but I don't really like the ship because I already ship Nagisa with someone else (Kayano).

-I ship Karma with Okuda and Nakamura, because well, Karma did mentioned he liked Okuda best in the class, and in a pretty heated scene when a certain someone reveals their true identity, and when Nagisa did a certain something, both Karma and Nakamura - in sync - film that particular scene on their phones and tease Nagisa about that later in the series.

-I've watched the scene a thousand times, it was... hilarious, in someway (if you know you know).

-Move on to Koro-sensei, the octopus-like teacher.
-The part I like best about him is his alien-like laugh.
+I like Koro-sensei's alien-like laugh the best.
 It's high, and it sounds like 'nuruhuhuhuhu'.
 You should probably search it up on Youtube or something, since reading my description won't help you imagine his laugh.
+But trust me, it's hilarious.

 Secondly, he's like a motherhen himself.
 He always care about his students, and it's really sweet.
 I just love the dynamics between the teacher and the students, it's not a serious, stern one, but more like a mother duck with it's ducklings.

+I think this anime is a mix of adventures, a HINT of romance, a lot of laugh, and certainly, a lot of tears.

 ---